Lord Randall: Cultural uses

+Dorothy L. Sayers' 1930 novel Strong Poison uses part of the ballad for a title, and has it as epigraph.

 In 1962, Bob Dylan modeled his song "A Hard Rain's A-Gonna Fall" on "Lord Randall", introducing each verse with variants of the introductory lines to each verse of "Lord Randall".
 Dylan's ballad is often interpreted as a reaction to the Cuban Missile Crisis.
 Dylan himself disclaimed this as an oversimplification, and in reality, Dylan first publicly performed the song a month before the crisis.

+The song features prominently in The Proof of My Innocence, a novel by Jonathan Coe published in 2024.